CSR Charter ⅤManagement Policy for Human Growth

 In view of the declining working population in Japan, Osaka Gas is endeavoring to create a workplace environment in which women can exercise their abilities and play active roles.

 Working in line with their aptitude and wishes, women have been displaying their abilities in the fields of gas production, gas supply and marketing.
-Following such efforts, Osaka Gas has received high evaluation from outside the Company, as shown by its selection as the leading company in empowering women, awarded by the Mayor of Osaka City in February 2016, and its selection as a “Nadeshiko Brand,” an award established by METI that has been given to the Company for five years in a row since FY2014.
+Following such efforts, Osaka Gas has received high evaluation from outside the Company, as shown by its selection as a “Nadeshiko Brand,” an award established by METI that has been given to the Company for five years in a row since FY2014.

-In part the outcome of efforts to encourage a work-life balance that harmonizes employees' professional and personal lives, the percentage of women in management positions* was 3.4% in April 2018.
+In part as an outcome of our efforts to encourage a work-life balance that harmonizes employees’ professional and personal lives and pursuit of measures to support career development, the percentage of women in management positions* rose to 3.5% in April 2019.